-The course aims to strengthen the practical knowledge related to genetic engineering learn at School level and lay foundation for further learning of the subject through this course on Recombinant DNA Technology which is a prerequisite for higher courses in Biotechnology.
+The course aims to strengthen the practical knowledge related to genetic engineering learn at

+School level and lay foundation for further learning of the subject through this course on

+Recombinant DNA Technology which is a prerequisite for higher courses in Biotechnology.

-- 1. Collect data and update the experimental process insistently. - 2.
-Assess the procedure and outcomes of an experiment qualitatively and quantitatively. - 3.
-Extend the scope of an experiment if or not results are as per expectation - 4.
+2. Assess the procedure and outcomes of an experiment qualitatively and quantitatively.

+- 3. Extend the scope of an experiment if or not results are as per expectation - 4.
 Communicate the process and outcomes of an experiment. - 5.
 Perform an experiment collaboratively and ethically

-DCC Course (BIO6007P) Biotechnology Lab-IV: Recombinant DNA Technology (Practical) (Credit: 2; Hours: 60)
+Biotechnology Lab-IV: Recombinant DNA Technology (Practical)

 - 1. Demonstrate the loading of given DNA sample to perform agarose gel electrophoresis. - 2.
 Perform agarose gel electrophoresis to study the effect of varying agarose concentration on the mobility of the DNA. - 3.
-Demonstrate the effect of varying voltage on mobility of given DNA samples by Agarose gel electrophoresis.

-- 4. To perform restriction digestion of a given DNA sample and visualize it using agarose gel electrophoresis. - 5.
+Demonstrate the effect of varying voltage on mobility of given DNA samples by Agarose gel electrophoresis. - 4.
+To perform restriction digestion of a given DNA sample and visualize it using agarose gel electrophoresis. - 5.
 Determine the extent of polymorphism in given DNA profile using Jaccard's Coefficient. - 6.
 Quantify the size of unknown DNA comparing with known DNA by semi- logarithmic graph. - 7.
 Study the relation between the quantity and intensity of the given DNA sample using spot assay. - 8.
 To estimate the quantity and purity of the DNA sample by using UV-VIS Spectroscopy.